Michael Lieber: 1998–2001

 While living in Wales, aged 11, Lieber would perform magic tricks on the street to make up his pocket money.
-When Lieber was aged 13 in 2001, he appeared in a musical adaptation of the Charles Dickens classic 'Oliver Twist' at the Garrick Theatre, he played one of Fagin’s boys.
+When Lieber was aged 13 in 2001, he appeared in a musical adaptation of the Charles Dickens classic Oliver Twist at the Garrick Theatre, he played one of Fagin's boys.

-On the subject of Acting, Lieber has remarked that it is a career and vocation that has ups and downs as well as being a very noble profession.
-This early involvement in the theatre would later lead to a brief enrolment to The Oxford School of Drama.
+On the subject of acting, Lieber has remarked that it is a career and vocation that has ups and downs, as well as being a very noble profession.
+This early involvement in the theatre would later lead to a brief enrolment at the Oxford School of Drama.

 Career

 The War Hero

-Lieber's debut novel was the allegory thriller The War Hero, which was published on the 13th December 2018 by British Cultural.
+Lieber's debut novel was the allegory thriller The War Hero, which was published on 13 December 2018 by British Cultural.
 Set in the 1920s, The War Hero took five years to complete and features many descriptions of the English countryside.
 Some notable locations used for inspiration include Up Holland and Aylesbury Vale.
 Notes from Lieber's travel diary were incorporated into the novel.

-The story focuses on a sixty-five year old man celebrating his birthday at his country house.
+The story focuses on a 65-year-old man celebrating his birthday at his country house.
 Slowly but surely, he realises one of the guests is not known to the others nor to him.
 When confronted in private, the guest explains he has been hired to murder him but allows the man to enjoy his party provided he agrees to meet him at the end of the evening.

 I wanted to make sure the book would age well.
-I’m an avid reader and I’m very conscious of novels that don’t hold up well because they’re too topical.
+I'm an avid reader and I'm very conscious of novels that don't hold up well because they're too topical.
 I wanted to make sure what I wrote about would continue to be relatable.

-Lieber has identified that the novel is an allegorical story with hidden levels of meaning for readers who want to dig deeper in to the narrative.
-Two important allegory’s Lieber drew inspiration from while writing The War Hero, were William Golding's The Lord of the Flies and George Orwell's Animal Farm.
+Lieber has identified that the novel is an allegorical story with hidden levels of meaning for readers who want to dig deeper into the narrative.
+Two important allegories Lieber drew inspiration from while writing The War Hero were William Golding's Lord of the Flies and George Orwell's Animal Farm.